New York Youth Symphony

 The New York Youth Symphony (NYYS), founded in 1963, is a music organization for the youth in New York City, widely reputed to be one of the best of its kind in the nation and world.
 Its programs include its flagship Orchestra, Chamber Music, Jazz, Apprentice Conducting, Composition, and Musical Theater Songwriting Programs.
 Its members range from 12 to 22 years of age.
 NYYS members are said to include the most talented young musicians in the New York metropolitan area.
 In 2023, the New York Youth Symphony won the Grammy Award for Best Orchestral Performance at the 65th Annual Grammy Awards.

-The NYYS is also a leader in classical music with its innovative commissioning program called First Music, established in 1984, in which young composers under the age of 30 are selected to write works for the programs.
+The NYYS is also a leader in classical music.
+Its First Music commissioning program, established in 1984, selects composers under the age of 30 to write works for the programs.
 Commissions have included composers such as David Lang, Augusta Read Thomas, Julia Wolfe, and Aaron Jay Kernis.

 Orchestra

-The Orchestra Program, the flagship program of the NYYS, has had a tradition of seeking the best young orchestral talent in the New York area from ages 12 to 22.
-The New York Times wrote: "its players ... are sufficiently devoted to the music that when they perform at Carnegie Hall ... they produce a sound that would do an adult orchestra proud, in programs built largely of cornerstones of the standard canon."
+The Orchestra Program, the flagship program of the NYYS, seeks orchestral talent in the New York area from ages 12 to 22.
+In 2010, the New York Times wrote: "its players ... are sufficiently devoted to the music that when they perform at Carnegie Hall ... they produce a sound that would do an adult orchestra proud, in programs built largely of cornerstones of the standard canon."

 The orchestra performs three concerts per year, each of which is performed at Carnegie Hall.
-The New York Times reported: "Its Carnegie Hall concerts are always ambitious and usually excellent".
-Each program usually includes, at least, a cornerstone of the orchestral repertoire and a premiere of a commissioned work.
-Usually a soloist or soloists perform, either an established artist, or a young artist as presented by the Roy and Shirley Durst Debut Series which was founded in 1997.
+Each program usually includes a cornerstone of the orchestral repertoire and a premiere of a commissioned work.
+Usually, a soloist or soloists perform either an established artist or a young artist as presented by the Roy and Shirley Durst Debut Series, which was founded in 1997.
 The first Durst artist was Alisa Weilerstein.

 The orchestra has not appointed established educators to fill its role as music director.
-Rather, it has had music directors who at the time were young; many of those conductors have become renowned.
-The music directors of the Orchestra have been:
+Rather, it has had music directors who at the time were young.
+The music directors of the Orchestra have included: